-A Virtual Organization is such type of organization whose members are geographically separated and usually work by computer e-mail and software system while appearing to others to be a single, combined organization with a real physical location.
+A Virtual Organization is such a type of organization whose members are geographically separated and usually work by computer e-mail and software system while appearing to others to be a single, combined organization with a real physical location.

 Virtual Organization is defined as being closely integrated ambitious with its suppliers and downstream with its customers.
 In the virtual organization, each discrete firm keeps supremacy in major budgeting and pricing matters and functions as part of a greater organization coordinated by the central firm acting as combiner of the actions done by the various partners.
-Interdependent among partners differentiates the virtual organization from the conventional hierarchy.
+Interdependent among partners differentiate the virtual organization from the conventional hierarchy.

-- Virtual organization is a network of independent organizations that combine together for production of a service or product.
+- Virtual organization is a network of independent organizations that combine together for the production of a service or product.

 - Virtual organizations are also mentioned as network organizations, organic networks, hybrid arrangements and value-adding partnerships.
 This phenomenon has been driven by the effort to achieve greater effectiveness and responsiveness in an extremely competitive environment marked by increasing globalization, technological change and customer demands.